Joined

 - Flat towing behind an RV: yes.

-- Plan is for the R1T to roll out first with the 135 kWh battery.
+battery.
 R1S will follow in about 2-3 months.
 180 kWh will be after the 135 and 105 will come later the following year.
 I was unclear if the order would be R1T 135, R1T 180, R1S 135, then R1S 180 or R1T 135 then R1S 135.

-- The battery engineer we spoke to said they are expecting their batteries to last 20 years.
+battery engineer we spoke to said they are expecting their batteries to last 20 years.
 He also said that they are engineering them for minimal degradation over time and expect to have at least as good and likely better capacity loss over time than Tesla.
 Lastly, he said that they have solved the issue of efficiency loss in cold weather.
 He hinted at a big development in this regard but could not go into specifics right now.